tobiaskuntzsch/RapidRAW/README.md

       <h4>Core Editing Engine</h4>
       <ul>
         <li><strong>GPU-Accelerated Processing:</strong> All image adjustments are processed on the GPU using a custom WGSL shader for rapid feedback.</li>
-        <li><strong>Masking:</strong> Create masks with AI subject and foreground detection.
+        <li><strong>Masking:</strong> Create masks with AI subject, sky and foreground detection.
 Combine with traditional Brush, Linear, and Radial masks for great control.</li>
         <li><strong>Generative Edits:</strong> Remove objects or add new elements with text prompts.
 Each edit creates a non-destructive patch layer, powered by an optional ComfyUI backend.</li>
         <li><strong>Full RAW Support:</strong> Supports a wide range of RAW camera formats thanks to rawler.</li>
         <li><strong>Non-Destructive Workflow:</strong> All edits are stored in a <code>.rrdata</code> sidecar file, leaving your original images untouched.</li>